 What are your favorite Bridesmaids-esque movies and TV shows?
 Vote the best projects up to the top of this list and add anything you feel is missing.

-Sex and the City is an American television romantic sitcom created by Darren Star and produced by HBO.
+This show is an American television romantic sitcom created by Darren Star and produced by HBO.
 Broadcast from 1998 until 2004, the original run of the show had a total of 94 episodes.
 Throughout its six-year run, the show received contributions from various producers, writers and directors, perhaps most significantly from Michael Patrick King.
-Set and filmed in New York City and based on the book of the same name by Candace Bushnell, the show follows the lives of a group of four women—three in their mid-thirties and one in her forties—who, despite their different natures and ever-changing sex lives, remain inseparable and confide in each other.
-Starring Sarah Jessica Parker, Kim ...more on Wikipedia
+Set and filmed in New York City and based on the book of the same name by Candace Bushnell, the show follows the lives of a group of four women—three in their mid-thirties and one in her forties—who remain inseparable and confide in each other. ...more on Wikipedia

 Wedding Crashers is a 2005 American romantic comedy film directed by David Dobkin.
 It stars Owen Wilson, Vince Vaughn, and Christopher Walken.
 Will Ferrell also has a notable cameo appearance.
 The film was written by Steve Faber and Bob Fisher and produced through New Line Cinema.
 The film opened on July 15, 2005.
 The DVD was released on January 3, 2006, including an unrated version, and the Blu-ray version was released on December 30, 2008. ...more on Wikipedia